Smiley-McSmiles/jellyman/README.md

 * **Restart** - Restart the jellyfin.service.
 * **Status** - Get status information on jellyfin.service.
 * **Backup** - Input a directroy to output the backup archive.

+    ├── _jellyman -b "/path/to/backup/directory" will output a jellyfin-backup.tar to that directory._
+    ├── _jellyman -ba will perform an automatic backup.
+But only if automatic backups are set up._
+    └── _jellyman -bu will launch the automatic backup setup utility._

 * **Import** - Import a .tar file to pick up where you left off on another system.

     └── _This will only work if on your new OS/setup you have your Media directories exactly the same as your old OS/setup._